 According to the number of bathtub deaths per year, in 28% of the cases, a caregiver left to do something else for a brief period.
 In 23% of cases, the child was left under the supervision of another kid or a nanny.
 Which is why knowing what happens with your children inside your home at all times is vital.
 The majority of the bathtub drowning happened while there was an interruption, such as a doorbell ringing.

-Children under the age of 6 shouldn’t be left alone in the bathtub.
-Eighty-seven young children drown inside the home each year, and 80% of those cases happen in the bathrooms.
+Child accidental death statistics clearly say that children under the age of 6 shouldn’t be left alone in the bathtub.
+87 young children drown inside the home each year, and 80% of those cases happen in the bathrooms.
 On the other hand, it’s very rare for an adult to drown in the tub, but some cases do exist.
 If adults were to drown, it would likely happen because of other causes, such as slipping and hitting the head.
 That’s why the numbers of bathroom deaths per year for adults are low.